-Should we take the plane or our own car to go to Norway?
+Should we take the Plane or our own Car to go to Norway?

 Actually we had thought of going by plane and getting a rental car.
-But car rental prices of at least 1000 € for 14 days for a normal golf have deterred us then.
+But car rental prices of at least 1000 € for 14 days for a normal golf have deterred us.
 That’s why we traveled with our own car.
 The huge advantage of this solution: You can take a lot of things with you!
 And we did that.
 The disadvantage: Of course, you can not go to the far north.
-The Lofoten were no longer in.
-From Bergen that would be 3 days trips again!
+The Lofoten Islands were no longer in.
+From Bergen that would be a 3 days trips again!
 That’s just too much for a 14-day vacation.